simonachkar/mcda5550-react-native/assignment/README.md

         temperature: json.main.temp,
         locationName: json.name,
         weatherCondition: json.weather[0].main,
+        // create a state for the weather data
-        // ...whatever data you want from the open weather api });
+        // add whatever data you want from the open weather api });

       // when the weather data is set, isLoading should be changed back